Round fold maps and the topologies and the differentiable structures of manifolds admitting explicit ones: The topologies and the differentiable structures of manifolds admitting round fold maps having good algebraic and differential topological conditions

 For the proof of this theorem, we need the following proposition.

 \begin{Prop}[Barden, \cite{barden}] Let $M$ be a closed and simply-connected manifold of dimension $5$.
-Then, $H_2(M;\mathbb{Z})$ is torsion-free if and only if $M$ is represented as a connected sum of a finite number of manifolds having the structures of smooth $S^3$-bundles over $S^2$. \end{Prop}
+Then, $H_2(M;\mathbb{Z})$ is torsion-free if and only if $M$ is represented as a connected sum of a finite number of manifolds regarded as the total spaces of smooth $S^3$-bundles over $S^2$. \end{Prop}